serokell/blog-posts/typed-lambda-calculus/article.md

 What do we do if $\gamma$ is neither $true$, $false$, nor a redex?
 E.g. $\mathbf{if}\; (\lambda x. x)\; \mathbf{then}\;\ldots\;\mathbf{else} \;\ldots$

-Such terms are called "stuck", the computation, according to our rules, can not proceed.
+Such terms are called "stuck" — the computation, according to our rules, can not proceed.

 We want to avoid stuck terms!

 To do that, we'll have to place some restrictions on what $\gamma$ could be.